 The audiologist who will have primary responsibility for the student during the externship registers as the Required Professional Experience (RPE) supervisor of record.
-Students who do not register for the RPE and file for the temporary license before the externship begins may not be allowed to start their externship on time and may not be eligible for a permanent audiology license in California.
-The application can be found here.
+Students who do not register for the RPE and file for the temporary license before the externship begins may not start their externship on time and may not be eligible for a permanent audiology license in California.

 Following completion of the externship and all other program requirements, students may apply for a permanent license.
-In order to be eligible for a permanent license in California, students must pass the Praxis-Audiology exam.
+To be eligible for a permanent license in California, students must pass the Praxis-Audiology exam.
 Students completing externships outside California are responsible for determining the requirements for licensure in the state in which they complete the externship.
 A passing score on the Praxis exam is also needed to obtain ASHA certification.
 See the section on the Praxis exam for more details on registering and sending your scores to the appropriate recipients.

 See the Audiology License section near the end of the handbook for further information about obtaining a license.
+Licensing is the sole responsibility of the student